-This section is an expansion of what appears in the CORE.
-Additional questions concern the use of integrated pest management on the permanent crop, the area of the plantation on the plot (if the permanent crop is planted in a dedicated area), whether the permanent crop is planted in a row, the distance between rows and between plants in a row, and the plantation year when most of the permanent crop was planted on the plot.
+This section expands the CORE by adding a question on the use of integrated pest management on the permanent crop.
 Same as for Section 1A above, the questions on input use inform the share of holdings applying different types of input, which is also important for the SDG indicator 2.4.1 (8th Sub-indicator - Use of biodiversity-friendly practices, in particular).